Namibian Christmas gifts

 Seed funding for a start-up in Okombahe

-The Okombahe District Office approached us with a request for start-up financing for a bakery in Okombahe.
-Mr. Mauritius Goseb, the first administrative officer of the district office, would like to work together with the Namibia Support Association Open the first bakery in Okombahe with four trained bakers.
+The District Office of the Region of Okombahe has approached us with a request for seed funding for a bakery in Okombahe.
+Mr. Mauritius Goseb, The first administrative official from the district office would like to, together with the Namibia Support Association to open the first bakery in Okombahe with four trained bakers.
 This new bakery would provide four families with their own income and contribute to improving the infrastructure in Okombahe.

-Margret and Joachim Knoche will fly back to Namibia in the autumn and give you detailed feedback on this project.
+Margret and Joachim Knoche will fly to Namibia again in the autumn and give you detailed feedback on this project.

-Three weeks of CITY CYCLING in Pfedelbach are over and in “Team Namibia” were 59 active cyclistsThese 59 people cycled a total of 14,481km and even beat the first place among all Pfedelbach teams and the third place of all teams in the Hohenlohe district.
-The average per person was 245km, three people even cycled over 1000km, and one of them cycled over 2000km in the three weeks.
+Three weeks of STATRADELN in Pfedelbach are over and in “Team Namibia” were 59 active cyclistsThese 59 people cycled a total of 14,481 km and thus even surpassed the first place among all Pfedelbach teams and the third place All teams in the Hohenlohe district achieved their goals.
+The average distance per person was 245km, three people even cycled over 1000km, and one person cycled over 2000km in the three weeks.

 Congratulations to all the drivers and to the team captain.

-The entire team cycled for the association's projects in Namibia.
-Seven sponsors had pledged to donate 1 cent per kilometer cycled to school and children's projects in Namibia.
+The entire team cycled to raise money for the club's projects in Namibia.
+Seven sponsors had pledged to donate one cent per kilometer cycled to the school and children's projects in Namibia.

 The seven sponsors are